 From then on the humble dim sim has called fish and chip shops, bakeries, and restaurants home.

-Here's where to find the best dim sims in Melbourne.
+Here's where to find the best dim sims in Melbourne in 2021:

 South Melbourne Market Dim Sims